-(3) The fair value calculation of the warrants is determined according to the Black-Scholes option pricing model.
+(2) The fair value calculation of the warrants is determined according to the Black-Scholes option pricing model.
 Assumptions are made regarding inputs such as volatility and the risk free rate in order to determine the fair value of the warrant.
+The fair value of the warrants is calculated based on assumptions made at the initial recognition date, January 26, 2018.